fondemen/vagrant-kubernetes/README.md

 The version of GlusterFS to install.
 Setting this of [GLUSTER](#gluster) to `0` or `false` disables kubernetes installation.
 Default is 7.

+#### GLUSTER_SIZE
+Size in GiB of the GlusterFS-dedicated additional partition.
+A new disk of this size is to be created for each VM.
+Default is 60.

 #### HEKETI_VERSION
 The version of Heketi to install (see https://github.com/heketi/heketi/releases).
 Default is 9.0.0.